heikkiket/gallery/CONTRIBUTING.md

     make integration-test

 Makefile has tests divided to two parts: both integration and unit tests.
 Integration test is something that creates files to disk or does something else that will cause side-effects.

+## Developing

+All features *MUST* be developed with a test driven development style.
+I will not accept any contributions containing non-tested code.
+And testing means automatic testing here.

+## Packaging

 To make a deb package from this program one can do